consolidation/annotated-command/README.md

 ### Command Event Hook

 The command-event hook is called via the Symfony Console command event notification callback mechanism.
 This happens prior to event dispatching and command / option validation.
 Note that Symfony does not allow the $input object to be altered in this hook; any change made here will be reset before the interact hook is called.

+### Option Event Hook

+The option event hook is called for a specific command, whenever it is executed, or its help command is called.
+Any additional options for the command may be added here by instantiating and returnng an InputOption array.

 ### Initialize Hook